-Other related issues and the wider context should be considered as part of the safety plan.
+Other related issues and the wider context should be considered as part of the risk assessment safety plan will be made to Early Help or Children's Social Care (MARU) through the Designated Safeguarding Lead.

-Consideration about how best to support and protect the alleged perpetrator will also be given and a safety plan for them also needs to be in place.
-Referrals where appropriate will be made to Early Help or Children's Social Care [MARU] through the Designated Safeguarding Lead.
+Consideration about how best to support and protect the alleged perpetrator will also be considered and a safety plan for them also needs to be in place.
+Referrals where appropriate